Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 Based on our domain understanding, we need to create several model classes to represent our entities:

-1. **Product**: Represents jewelry items with properties like Id, Name, Description, Price, StockQuantity, and Type.
-It will have foreign key references to Metal, Category, and optionally Discount.
+1. **Product**: Represents jewelry items with properties like Id, Name, Description, and Price.
+It will have foreign key references to Metal, Gemstone, and Style.

 2. **Metal**: Represents materials like gold, silver, and platinum with properties like Id, Name, and PricePerGram.

 3. **Gemstone**: Represents precious stones like diamonds, rubies, and emeralds with properties like Id, Name, and PricePerCarat.

-4. **ProductGemstone**: A join entity for the many-to-many relationship between Products and Gemstones, with properties like Id, ProductId, GemstoneId, and Carats.
+4. **Style**: Represents design styles like classic, modern, art deco, and minimalist with properties like Id and Name.

-5. **Category**: Represents product categories with properties like Id, Name, and Description.

-6. **Order**: Represents customer orders with properties like Id, OrderDate, TotalAmount, and Status.
-It will have a foreign key reference to Customer.
+5. **Order**: Represents customer orders with properties like Id, OrderDate, TotalAmount, and Status.

-7. **OrderItem**: Represents items within an order with properties like Id, OrderId, ProductId, Quantity, and UnitPrice.
+6. **OrderItem**: Represents items within an order with properties like Id, OrderId, ProductId, Quantity, and UnitPrice.

-8. **Customer**: Represents people who place orders with properties like Id, FirstName, LastName, Email, Phone, and Address.

 These models will be simple POCO (Plain Old CLR Object) classes without navigation properties, as we'll be using direct SQL queries instead of an ORM.